freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/match-all-numbers.md

 ---

 ## Description

 <section id='description'>

 You've learned shortcuts for common string patterns like alphanumerics.
 Another common pattern is looking for just digits or numbers.

-The shortcut to look for digit characters is <code>\d</code>, with a lowercase <code>d</code>.
-This is equal to the character class <code>[0-9]</code>, which looks for a single character of any number between zero and nine.
+The shortcut to look for digit characters is `\d`, with a lowercase `d`.
+This is equal to the character class `[0-9]`, which looks for a single character of any number between zero and nine.

 </section>

 ## Instructions

 <section id='instructions'>

-Use the shorthand character class <code>\d</code> to count how many digits are in movie titles.
+Use the shorthand character class `\d` to count how many digits are in movie titles.
 Written out numbers ("six" instead of 6) do not count.

 </section>

 ## Tests

 <section id='tests'>

 ```yml